Studying Abroad: Exchanges and Erasmus

 The credits earned are then sent back to Cardiff where they can count towards their final degree award.

 Erasmus is a scheme in which Cardiff students can study abroad with our partner institutions in Europe.
 It is available to all part two or higher full- time students.
-Periods abroad can range from three to ten months, and can take place in a variety of countries.

 There are many countries participating in the Erasmus exchange programme.
 The universities you can go to depend on the links your home School has, and in the case of History, these are: